LilithPandragon/MasterStudies-KubernetesPractice/producer/readme.md

 - [Pyhton 3.9](https://github.com/docker-library/python/blob/master/3.9/slim-bullseye/Dockerfile)

 ## Function:
--  Within producer.py will be first connection to RabbitMQ and declaring a queue **datetime_queue**
+-  Within producer.py will be first made a connection to RabbitMQ and declaring a queue **datetime_queue**
 -  Afterwards there will be a  message created with current datetime including timezone as JSON
 -  This will be published to the queue that before was created
--  With print error and message will be sent to kubectl standard out logging (only existing during runtime of producer)
+-  With print errors and the correct messages will be sent to kubectl standard out logging (only existing during runtime of producer)
+## Needed for display
+- in k8s is the cronJob.yaml defined this will trigger the producer container every minute and publish the created JSON within the **datetime_queue** afterwards the consumer will consume the message in the queue